asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 While most of the heavy-lifting of HDSupport was offloaded from PHP and onto the React client, we still need some server-side logic and code to handle interactions with our mySQL database. **Before beginning development on HDSupport's backend you shoud posses:**

 -   Some understanding of general PHP syntax.
--   A basic understanding of [REST](https://developer.mozilla.org/en-US/docs/Glossary/REST) and [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) objects.
+-   A basic understanding of [REST APIs](https://developer.mozilla.org/en-US/docs/Glossary/REST) and [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).
 -   A familiarity with basic [SQL](https://www.w3schools.com/sql/).
 -   Know the benefits and concepts of [prepared statements](http://php.net/manual/en/mysqli.quickstart.prepared-statements.php).

 > ##### Heads up!
 >
-> From this point onward, it's assumed you are relatively familiar with PHP, JSON objects, and basic SQL statements.
+> From this point onward, it's assumed you are relatively familiar with all of the above concepts in addition to High Order Array functions in JavaScript.

 </section>